FSM is a system of record. Not a system of governance.

-HVAC, plumbing, electrical, roofing, and every trade that runs on coordination — Solomon is the layer that makes your existing tools, people, and process behave like one operation.
+HVAC, plumbing, electrical, roofing, and every trade that runs on coordination — Solomon is the governed operating layer that makes your existing tools, people, and process behave like one operation.

 Most service businesses don't lack tools.
 They lack a layer that makes the tools, the people, and the handoffs behave like one operation.
 The work moves only as fast as the slowest handoff.